DataTalksClub/datatalksclub.github.io/_posts/2020-12-14-data-roles.md

 {% include youtube.html video_id="2ZOnA19sDpM" %}

-Or listen to audio:
+Or listen to audio on Anchor.fm (or your favorite podcast platform):

-<iframe src="https://anchor.fm/datatalksclub/embed/episodes/Roles-in-a-data-team---Alexey-Grigorev-emqcft/a-a3to8hl" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>
+{% include anchor.html id="Roles-in-a-data-team---Alexey-Grigorev-emqcft/a-a3to8hl" %}